-Kyle Shannon is an associate in Mayer Brown's Charlotte office and a member of the Real Estate Markets practice.
+Kyle Shannon is counsel in Mayer Brown's Charlotte office and a member of the Real Estate Markets practice.
 He represents institutional lenders in the financing and servicing of a broad range of lending products secured by commercial and multifamily residential real estate assets, including mortgage loans, mezzanine loans and participation interests.

 The primary focus of his practice involves repurchase (warehouse) facilities and other secured lending facilities collateralized by commercial real estate loans.
 He has extensive experience representing lenders through all stages of the facility life cycle including negotiation and structuring of the facility, pre-purchase due diligence, asset management, and exiting assets though a broad range of strategies including CRE CLO and CMBS securitizations.
 He also has experience negotiating co-lender agreements, intercreditor agreements and participation agreements, representing loan sellers and loan purchasers in compliance and disclosure matters related to the aggregation of loans for securitization, and in servicing matters including loan workouts, assumptions, restructurings, modifications and foreclosures.